Friends of Hailey Park

 • Local Representatives

-The work is carried out by the Park Ranger Service usually in the first quarter of each year.
+The work is carried out by the Park Department's Woodland Team usually in the first quarter of each year.
 However, at other times of the year removal of saplings (usually sycamore) is often done by volunteers on the park under the guidance of the ranger service.

 What is woodland management?
 Woodland management is all about keeping our woods healthy and varied for the people and wildlife of Cardiff to enjoy.